Uniformity Testing in the Shuffle Model: Simpler, Better, Faster: Second algorithm: from local to shuffle privacy

 In this section, we provide the last missing piece, and establish the following theorem on locally private uniformity testing: \begin{theorem} Let $\priv>0$ and $\dst\in(0,1]$.
 There exists a private-coin $\priv$-locally private protocol (\cref{algo:ldp:local:randomiser,algo:ldp:server:side}) which solves $\dst$-uniformity testing with sample complexity

 where each user sends $\log_2\ab + O(1)$ bits.
 Moreover, this sample complexity is optimal among all private-coin $\priv$-locally private protocols. \end{theorem} Before turning to the proof, we discuss a few aspects of the statement.
 The first term dominates when $\priv = O(1)$, and it's this regime where sample complexity is $O(\ab^{3/2}/(\dst^2\priv^2))$, known from~\cite{AcharyaCFT19,AcharyaCFST21} (and shown optimal in~\cite{AcharyaCT20a}).
 The last term dominates when $\priv > \log\ab$, for which we retrieve the optimal sample complexity from the non-private case.
-Thus, the novelty of our result lies in the intermediate, ``low-privacy'' regime $1\leq \priv \leq \log\ab$, which had not previously been considered but will be crucial for our application to shuffle privacy in the next subsection.
+Thus, the novelty of our result lies in the intermediate, ``low-privacy'' regime $1\leq \priv \leq \log\ab$, which had not previously been considered but will be crucial for our application to shuffle privacy in the previous subsection.
+Moreover, by using the domain compression technique, this result also readily yields an optimal locally private \emph{public-coin} tester, which was before only known in the high-privacy regime.
+We detail this in~\cref{public-coin bounds}.